Fine-Tuning Language Models with Advantage-Induced Policy Alignment: Preliminaries

 In its simplest form, a language model receives as input a sequence of tokens $(x_1,\dots, x_n)$, and generates a distribution over the next token $x_{n+1}$.
 All tokens lie in a finite set $\mathcal{X}$.
-Whenever the agent selects a token that represents the completion of a response (e.g., the end-of-sequence token), or the total number of tokens reaches a specific value, the entire sequence is scored by a reward model, which produces a scalar reward $r$.
+Whenever the agent selects a token that represents the completion of a response (e.g., the end-of-sequence token), or the total number of tokens reaches a specific limit, the entire sequence is scored by a reward model, which produces a scalar reward $r$.

 Comparing with the RL formulation in Section \ref{subsec:rl}, a language model can be viewed as an agent that operates in an environment with state space $\mathcal{S} = \bigcup_{k=0}^H \mathcal{X}^k$ and action space $\mathcal{A} = \mathcal{X}$, where $H$ is the maximum number of tokens.
 The transitions are always deterministic, with the next state equal to the concatenation of all the previous tokens and the current token $P(s_{h+1}=(x_1,\cdots, x_k) \mid s_h = (x_1, \cdots, x_{k-1}), a_h=x_k) = 1$.
-Each episode involves the generation of one complete sequence, and a non-zero reward is delivered only when an episode terminates.
+Traditionally, each episode involves the generation of one complete sequence, and a reward is delivered only when an episode terminates.
 In this context, fine-tuning is equivalent to improving the agent policy $\pi$.
 The field of RL offers a formidable arsenal for this task.
 In this work, we will focus on policy-based RL algorithms, which parameterize the set of agent policies by a set of parameters $\theta$ and optimize in the parameter space.
 In what follows, we will omit the step index $h$, as its information is already encoded in each state.

 We note that most transformer-based language models map a state (context) $s$ and an action (next token) $a$ to a logit $q_\theta(s,a)$, and the next token is sampled according to the distribution induced by the logits $\{q_\theta(s,a)\}_{a\in\mathcal{A}}$.
-This gives rise to the following natural parameterization of a language model policy:
+This naturally gives rise to the following parameterization of language model policy: